std::ptr

 Executes the destructor (if any) of the pointed-to value.

-This is semantically equivalent to calling ptr::read and discarding the result, but has the following advantages:
+This is almost the same as calling ptr::read and discarding the result, but has the following advantages:

 • It is required to use drop_in_place to drop unsized types like trait objects, because they can’t be read out onto the stack and dropped normally.